 When we entered the Drawing Room my two made a beeline for a pair of tiny chairs by the fireside which weren’t cordoned off.
 To little ones they simply screamed SIT ON ME.
 We instinctively dashed after them to remove our darlings from the seats, intuitively feeling they must have some important historical relevance, only to be told that when Her Majesty the Queen and her sister Princess Margaret visited as children they sat on these very seats.
 Little royal bottoms perched in Glamis!

 In some of the rooms, such as the Sitting Room, it did feel quite homely, as if time had stood still.
 Images of the Queen Mother were dotted around.
-After an hour of the tour Mr Tot Jnr began to kick off.
-Overall we felt he’d done well though we didn’t realise we were in the penultimate room so Greg radioed for an assistant (as you can’t wander around the castle unaccompanied) and we were set free without any shame.
-Overall I rated our experience as Greg entertained kids, informed and engaged adults, and released those with tiny tots who’d hit their limit.
-The older children seemed to easily handle things.
+After an hour of the tour Junior began to kick off.

 The estate is vast and elegant.
 Whilst the little ones ran off energy, myself and Mr Husband had a relatively civilised walk in the sun.
 The Italian gardens were immaculate.
 Then we passed through mature woodland till we reached one of the largest walled gardens I’ve experienced.
 The gates to the walled garden alone looked like gates to another castle, it’s huge.